Saturday, December 6, 2025

 As the social media appetite for new books grows, has publishing turned into fast publishing?
 Is it time for us all to start renting, borrowing, and thrifting more when it comes to books?

 Books might be one of the oldest forms of entertainment, but they are showing no signs of falling out of favor anytime soon.
 Right now, books are all the rage on TikTok (#BookTok has more than 90 billion views).
-And last year, research suggested that young people in the U.K. read 25 percent more books in 2022 than the year before.
-But, while more people reading is, without doubt, a good thing, it does have a downside.
+And research suggested that young people in the U.K. read 25 percent more books in 2022 than the year before.
+But, while more reading is a good thing, it does have a downside.
 Like all enormous industries, books have a significant environmental impact.

 woman reading